 If it comes to how to report crypto taxes in the correct way, you can find that perhaps the data given by your crypto exchange is inconsistent.
 If you’re a crypto trader who moved crypto in and out of exchanges, your initial cost basis becomes unknown.
 It is due to the crypto exchange not understanding how, when, where and at what cost the cryptocurrency was initially purchased for.

 Only depending on what shows in your account will your exchange provide you with the details.
 When the asset is passed to another exchange, there is a lack of the opportunity to provide precise information on fair market value and cost base.
-All of these components are needed to calculate your crypto taxes by using crypto tax calculator.
+All of these components are needed to calculate your crypto taxes by using a crypto tax calculator.

 Using a crypto tax program is advisable when you start the process of how to report crypto taxes.
 These tools can import all your crypto data from multiple platforms and can measure your cost structure and FMV accurately.
 It will reduce the risk of error and fasten the calculation process for your crypto taxes.